 The problems noted above with systems comparisons also apply to studies that draw conclusions about manure use for climate change mitigation.
 Yes, applying manure can help store carbon in the soil.
 No, it cannot do this (with the exceptions found in the previous post) without also degrading the soils of fields not receiving manure.
 In his paper, Carbon sequestration in soils: Some Cautions Amidst Optimism, Schlesinger (2000) points out a now familiar fact, “greater levels of SOM in manured fields can be expected to be associated with lower inputs of plant residues on a proportionally larger area of off-site lands.
 SOM will decline on those lands, because the return of crop residues to the soil is important to the maintenance of SOM in agricultural systems.”
 Because of this “myth of manure” Schlesinger states “Applications of manure are often assumed to increase C sequestration in soils, but manure is not likely to yield a net sink for C in soils.”
 Again, sustainability for a field does not mean sustainability for agriculture.

 For livestock production

 This is not about how we manage manure, but how we think about manure’s role in sustaining agriculture.
 These results should change our view of manure.
 It is a scarce resource, one that only a small portion of crop producing fields can benefit from.
 It is not a substitute for fertilizers in supplying nutrients.
 Manure should no longer be thought of as a fertilizer.
-The nutrients in manure are already part of the agriculture, and by using manure we recycle those nutrients, but overall manure does not replace nutrients lost to leaching or to our eating of food.
+The nutrients in manure are already part of the agriculture, and by using manure we recycle those nutrients, but overall, manure does not replace nutrients lost to eating of food, or to leaching.
 Nor is it a substitute for good soil health practices.
 If it is used by itself to supply nutrients or to maintain or increase soil organic matter, it is only at the expense of other fields not receiving manure.

 Once you start asking questions, innocence is gone. -Mary Astor